Caledonia Reds

-Caledonia Reds were a Scottish rugby union professional district team who participated in the Scottish Inter-District Championship and in two seasons of the Heineken Cup.
+Caledonia Reds were a Scottish rugby union team.
+They participated in two seasons of the Heineken Cup.
 They evolved from one of the traditional four amateur districts of Scotland, North and Midlands, in 1996.

 Their home games were shared between Aberdeen and Perth.
 Previous Scottish national coach Frank Hadden once held the assistant coaching position with the Caledonia Reds.

-In 1998, the SRU took the decision to merge the side with the Glasgow Rugby team, who today are known as the Glasgow Warriors.
+In 1998, the SRU decided to merge the side with the Glasgow Rugby team, who today are known as the Glasgow Warriors.

 The Caledonia district still exists: it does not field a side in the United Rugby Championship league, but it does have competitive age grade teams in Inter-District Championships.

 History

 Formation

 In 1995, with the arrival of professionalism in rugby union, the Scottish Rugby Union (SRU) realised their existing clubs would not be able to compete in the modern era alongside their English and French counterparts.
 After a year of debate of how to deal with professionalism, in 1996 they decided the best solution would be to create four professional provincial clubs based on the existing traditional amateur district sides of Scotland.

 The amateur Edinburgh District was professionalised as Edinburgh Rugby; the amateur Glasgow District became Glasgow Rugby; the amateur South district became Border Reivers.
 The largest district by area covering north and central Scotland was represented by the amateur district side North and Midlands – and this was professionalised to become Caledonia Reds.

 The Reds struggled most out of the new professional teams for three main reasons.
 Demographically, the population was too scattered to support a single team, which wasn't helped by having both Aberdeen and Perth homes.
 The 90 miles between the two cities meant that the team couldn't create a devoted and central heartland of support.
 The popularity of football in the area meant the club found it hard to get the numbers of supporters they needed to sustain themselves.